Māori Water Safety

 Kia rangona te kupu, ka mārama ai nga tikanga, kā ora ai te iwi.
 To learn, you must understand the purpose in order for it to prosper.

-Our programmes have been developed to meet the needs and wants of Māori and are focussed on educating them on the traditional water activities they participate in, including kai moana gathering and waka ama.
+Our programmes are developed to meet the needs and wants of Māori and are focussed on education around traditional water activities, including kai moana gathering and waka ama.
 These needs are being met by having a Māori Aquatic Educator who delivers and coordinates our Māori water safety programmes.

 Through these programmes we look to create community leaders and ambassadors; for them to share what they have learnt through the programme with others in their whānau and community.